Kinmen

 The county consists of the major island of Kinmen along with several surrounding islets, as well as Wuqiu Township remotely located 133 km northeast from the rest of the county.
-Kinmen is one of two counties that constitutes Fujian Province, the other being Lienchiang County (Matsu).
+Kinmen is one of two counties that constitute Fuchien Province; the other is Lienchiang County (Matsu).

-Kinmen's strategic location in the Taiwan Strait has led to numerous confrontations, making it a tangible embodiment of political change on Cross-Strait relations.
+Kinmen's strategic location in the Taiwan Strait has caused numerous confrontations, making it a visible embodiment of political change on cross-strait relations.
 In August 1958, Kinmen was heavily bombarded by the People's Liberation Army during the Second Taiwan Strait Crisis.
 Travel restrictions between Kinmen and the main island of Taiwan were lifted in 1994 following the end of decades-long military administration over Kinmen.
 A direct ferry route to Xiamen was inaugurated in January 2001 following the establishment of the Three Links.

 The People's Republic of China (PRC, China) claims Kinmen as part of its own Fujian Province and considers Wuqiu to be a separate territory of Fujian apart from Kinmen itself; conversely, the ROC claims the Dadeng Islands (Tateng) as part of Kinmen, even though the PRC has effectively transferred the jurisdiction of those islands to Xiamen.

 Names

 Kinmen (金門) means 'golden gate'.
 The name was first recorded in 1387 when the Hongwu Emperor appointed Zhou Dexing to administer the island and protect it from pirate attacks.
 The spelling "Kinmen" is a postal romanization.
 This transcription system is a variation of Nanking Syllabary, a system developed by Herbert Giles in 1892.
 It was adopted by the Chinese Imperial Post, part of the Chinese Maritime Customs Service led by Irishman Robert Hart.
 It is based on pronunciation in the Southern Mandarin, or Jianghuai, dialect.
 This dialect is widely spoken in Jiangsu and Anhui provinces, including the city of Nanjing.
 The Taiwanese Ministry of Foreign Affairs uses "Kinmen," while the United States Board on Geographic Names gives "Kinmen Island."
+Jinmen is the island's name both in Tongyong Pinyin and in Hanyu Pinyin.
+Chin-men / Chinmen is the Wade–Giles romanization of the county and island's name.